of the popular Australian fantasy series H2O: Just Add Water, Mako Mermaids

 - Big Damn Heroes: Zac gets one in in the season 1 finale when he stops Cam from destroying the moon pool.

 - Bookcase Passage: In the third episode the girls find one in Principal Rita's home that leads to a secret passage to the sea.

-- Continuity Nod: Two scenes with Zac are similar to scenes from the original series.
+- Continuity Nod: Scenes with Zac are similar to scenes from the original series.

 - Zac drinking floating bubbles of water from the air was originally done by Cleo.